- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 After maybe 500m the trail starts to ascend again.
 You must be attentive here because is easy to get lost.
 There are no significant trail marks on this section due to a big density of shrubs.
 It’s good to remember the picture above.
 If you will go there in the spring, try to find a medium cherry tree, which should be a good waypoint for you.

 Being nearby, we heard, and next caught another group, walking the red trail.
-It was at least several people from different parts of Poland, who were taking part in one week trip to Uzhanian National Park.
-They started in Velkyi Bereznyi town, then proceed via Jawornik summit to Stuzyca village, where is the remnant of the biggest meteorite falling in Europe (Kniahynia meteorite).
-Then proceed on Czeremcha hill, down to the Lubnya and were heading to Uzhok Pass and Polonyna Bukovska beyond.
+It was at least several people from different parts of Poland, who were taking part in one week’s trip to Uzhanian National Park.
+They started in Velkyi Bereznyi town, then proceed via Jawornik summit to Stuzyca village, which is the remnant of the biggest meteorite falling in Europe (Kniahynia meteorite).
+Then proceed on Czeremcha hill, down to the Lubnya, and were heading to Uzhok Pass and Polonyna Bukovska beyond.
 We were going with them for a while, making a nice conversation with the leader of this group, who brought me some details about yourself.
 His team is called “A Workshop of Unconventional Journeys (Montownia Wojaży Nieszablonowych)” and organizes long hiking trips, mainly on Eastern Carpathians.

 Primarily, the trail ascends gently, however after a few hundred meters road becomes steeper.
 Climbing onto the hill I met my students from High School, who I taught entrepreneurship 6 years ago.
 They enjoyed an amazing view from the Plishka.
-It motivates us to reach the top quicker.
+It motivates us to reach the top more quicker.
 However, we couldn’t really do it, because the view from the southern lope was also amazing.
 As we climbed higher, the new mountain ranges started to be visible.
 On top of that, the weather became more clear.

-Landslides are very common in Outer Carpathians, which are comprised of flysch rocks.
+Landslides are very common in the Outer Carpathians, which are comprised of flysch rocks.
 Flysch rocks include both a sandstone and shale series.
-Shale rocks are very plastic and evolve a lot of mass wasting after long term precipitations.
+Shale rocks are very plastic and evolve a lot of mass wasting after long-term precipitations.
 Sandstone formations with soil, lying above move down to the slope, causing a huge deformation in relief or even destroying some households.
 Sometimes these forms can create landslide dams, which are popular in Bieszczady Mts.

 The last section, between a landslide and the very top, is also very interesting.
 At a whole distance, it is covered by ancient beech forests.
-Moreover, the red trail leads now a ridge.
+Moreover, the red trail leads now to a ridge.
 We can see rocks, that build up the Plishka summit.

-The Plishka mountain [Плишка] is composed of Krosno Beds, which are represented by about 2000m thick layer within a south-western edge of Central Carpathian Depression This Central Carpathian Depression covers most of Bieszczady Mts and its south-western edge goes on the line Menczył – Plishka – Kleva – Czolovyczok, described here.
-In this section, the Krosno Beds layer features a rigid thick-bedded otryt-type sandstones.
-Every single layer of this medium to coarse-grained sandstones counts from 10 up to 50cm.
+The Plishka mountain [Плишка] is composed of Krosno Beds, which are represented by about 2000m thick layer within a south-western edge of the Central Carpathian Depression This Central Carpathian Depression covers most of Bieszczady Mts and its south-western edge goes on the line Menczył – Plishka – Kleva – Czolovyczok, described here.
+In this section, the Krosno Beds layer features rigid thick-bedded otryt-type sandstones.
+Every single layer of this medium to coarse-grained sandstone counts from 10 up to 50cm.

-Despite rocky landscape of the north Plishka’s slope, all area is covered by vegetation.
-As a result of a very steep surface, the trees are under permanent downward progression.
+Despite the rocky landscape of the north Plishka’s slope, all area is covered by vegetation.
+As a result of a very steep surface, the trees are under a permanent downward progression.
 It can be seen once the red trail turns the ridge direction (Pic.
 44).

 Having this view a front of my eyes I could delight in the landscape and major elements of relief.
-The biggest phenomenon of Bieszczady Mts is lack of forest from about 1100-1150m.a.s.l.
-Extensive mountain crests rising above treeline display relief, that reflects large scale tectonic structures (Bąk, Haczewski, Kukulak, 2007).
-Before I start to describe major relief elements, which can be really easily seen from the Plishka hilltop I would like to answer quickly the question: Why the Bieszczady Mts doesn’t have forest on the top.
+The biggest phenomenon of Bieszczady Mts is the lack of forest from about 1100-1150m.a.s.l.
+Extensive mountain crests rising above treeline display relief, that reflects large-scale tectonic structures (Bąk, Haczewski, Kukulak, 2007).
+Before I start to describe major relief elements, which can be really easily seen from the Plishka hilltop I would like to answer quickly the question: Why the Bieszczady Mts doesn’t have a forest on the top.

 This is a widely common problem arisen by many botanists and ecologists and refers to commonly known as the Carpathian disjunction of Norway spruce.
 It has been found, that Norway spruce is naturally absent in the Carpathians in Beskid Niski and Bieszczady Mts.
 It was explained by the lack of suitable climate conditions (Tjorkel, et al., 2007), where a key role plays hot and dry southerly winds.
 Another factor, with the historical background, is somewhat related to the first one.
-It says, that the spruce forest disappeared after Wallachians migration, who inching alongside the Carpathian ridge were making slash-and-burn agriculture.
+It says, that the spruce forest disappeared after the Wallachians migration, who inching alongside the Carpathian ridge were making slash-and-burn agriculture.
 Afterward, the spruce forest wasn’t able to recover.

 Considering major elements of relief is worth to point a few pivot places (views).
 The most visible and streaking view towards the west shows a huge tectonic zone, which is a Mid-Bieszczady Depression, continuing from Wetlina to Verkhovyna-Bystra village (Pic.
 46).